JonathanCasey/mullvad-ubuntu/README.md

 server for each (e.g. `mullvad-at1.conf` for the first and `mullvad-at2.conf` for the second).
 No need to think about the wireguard keys, as the same one set of keys generated when provisioning can be used for all.

+Listing existing items configured through this script can be found by running:

+    $ path/to/mullvad-wg-net.sh list

+This will list the mullvad config files provisioned, namespaces setup, whether or not the bridge is setup for 0 or more namespaces, and any socat daemons running.

+Namespaces can be unloaded through the delete command:

+    $ path/to/mullvad-wg-net.sh del <myuser>

+This will delete the namespace, remove any associated adapters, end any socat daemons, and will also unload the bridge with its iptable rules if it is no longer being used.
+In place of `<myuser>`, the bridge options used in `init` can also be used (e.g. `--bridge`, `-b`, etc.).
+This is meant only as a last resort if something unclean may have left the bridge dangling.
+It only deletes the bridge, though, so it may leave any adapters that were connected to it still existing.

 Security